CorentinB/epitest-docker-workflow/README.md

 for a continuous testing environment for epitech.
 You'll also get explanations on how to use those software.

+# DISCLAIMER!

+You need virtualbox to be installed.

 # Download & installation

 ```